charliedevelopment/vagrant-craft-environment/README.md

 ./setup/plugin-remove.sh package/name
 ```

 > Keep in mind, if you have made in-place edits to a plugin manually installed through git (using the `plugin-install.sh` script) it is possible that composer will fail to uninstall the plugin because of changes that have not been committed.
 Even if you have committed the changes normally to the `origin` branch, it will still complain about the temporary, dummy `composer` branch.
-In order to avoid this issue entirely, delete the `.git` folder of the plugin, and the plugin can be removed normally.
+In order to avoid this issue entirely, delete the `.git` directory of the plugin, and the plugin can be removed normally.

 ## Database Switching